clojurists-together/clojuriststogether.org/resources/markdown/news/august-2019-monthly-update.md

 Theme: _Project Maintanbility_

-This has many aspects, including: _Cooperation with other tool smoths.
+This has many aspects, including: _Cooperation with other tool smiths.
 Code factoring.
 User documentation.
 Ease of use._

 ### Orchard task force
 Since CIDER and Calva are sharing a lot of the tooling, we have been trying to figure out how to pool our efforts into [The Orchard](https://metaredux.com/posts/2018/11/09/ciders-orchard-the-heart.html).
 Bozhidar Batsov has formed a task force with people building libraries and tools for, and/or using, Orchard related things.
 Kevin and I have joined from the Calva team and we now try to apply an **Orchard first** mindset when designing how to add certain features.